kadena-community/kadena.js/packages/apps/graph/README.md

 You can get the gas limit estimation for any transaction by using the `gasLimitEstimate` query.
 The input accepts a JSON object and based on the parameters passed it will determine what type of format it is and return the gas limit estimation.
 The following types are supported:

 - `full-transaction`: A complete transaction object.
 Required parameters: `cmd`, `hash` and `sigs`.
-- `parsed-command`: A JSON stringified command.
+- `stringified-command`: A JSON stringified command.
 Required parameters: `cmd`.
 It also optionally accepts `sigs`.
 - `full-command`: A full command.
 Required parameters: `payload`, `meta` and `signers`.
 - `partial-command`: A partial command.
 Required parameters: `payload` and either `meta` or `signers`.
 In case `meta` is not given, but `signers` is given, you can also add `chainId` as a parameter.
 - `payload`: A just the payload of a command.
 Required parameters: `payload` and `chainId`.